-So, the Hearing is over and you’re nearing the end (hopefully).
+So, the disciplinary hearing is over and you’re nearing the end (hopefully).
 We share our 6 tips on what to include in a Disciplinary outcome letter.

-As soon as possible after a disciplinary hearing, the employer should confirm its decision in writing in a disciplinary letter.
-Simply telling the employee at the disciplinary hearing that you are issuing a formal warning, even where it is an oral warning, is not enough.
+As soon as possible after a disciplinary meeting, the employer should confirm its decision and the disciplinary action in writing in a disciplinary letter.
+Simply telling the employee at the disciplinary meeting that you are issuing a formal warning, even when issuing a verbal warning, is not enough.

 The disciplinary outcome letter should provide a summary of the employee’s misconduct, including when the offence occurred.